Highland Copper (CVE:HI) Trading 20% Higher – Here’s What Happened

-Highland Copper Company Inc. (CVE:HI – Get Free Report)’s share price traded up 20% during trading on Wednesday .
-The company traded as high as C$0.12 and last traded at C$0.12.
-791,500 shares traded hands during trading, an increase of 993% from the average session volume of 72,435 shares.
+Highland Copper Company Inc. (CVE:HI – Get Free Report)’s share price shot up 20% during mid-day trading on Wednesday .
+The stock traded as high as C$0.12 and last traded at C$0.12.
+883,912 shares were traded during trading, an increase of 1,074% from the average session volume of 75,290 shares.
 The stock had previously closed at C$0.10.

 Highland Copper Company Profile